European Centre for Minority Issues: History and Governance

+Research

+The Centre is organized into 6 research clusters (Conflict and Security, Culture and Diversity, Danish-German Minority Issues, Equality and Inclusion, Justice and Governance, Politics and Civil Society).
+The Danish-German cluster was the most recently added and provides a renewed focus on the border region and its minorities.
+As of 2025, the Centre lists 15 researchers on its website; 7 senior researchers, 2 postdoctoral researchers and 6 researchers.

 The Centre employs a core staff and also hosts visiting fellows and visiting research associates.

 The Centre organizes its activities around three principal themes.
 It is concerned with the evaluation and further development of universal, regional, bilateral and national standards that may assist in consolidating democratic governance on the basis of ethnic diversity and human rights.
 In this context, ECMI is also particularly interested in the emerging convergence of standards between EU members and applicant states.
 A second area of involvement relates to implementation procedures and mechanisms for these diverse standards and the study of their effectiveness.
 At times, ECMI has been invited to consider standards implementation and majority-minority relations in particular states in cooperation with the government of that state and local groups.
+This has included cooperation with the Council of Europe, for example producing reports on promoting ratification of the European Charter for Regional or Minority Languages.